Nordic model: History

-The term 'peasant republic' is sometimes applied to certain communities in Scandinavia during the Viking Age and High Middle Ages, especially in Sweden, where royal power seems to have been initially somewhat weak, and in areas of modern day Sweden that were not under the rule of the Swedish king yet, as well as in Iceland where the Icelandic Commonwealth serves as an example of an unusually large and sophisticated peasant republic building on the same democratic traditions.
-Some historians have also argued that Gotland was a peasant republic before the attack by the Danes in 1361.
-Central for the old Scandinavian democratic traditions was the assemblies called the Thing or Moot.
+During the Viking Age and High Middle Ages, especially in Sweden, royal power was initially weak.
+In areas outside the rule of the Swedish king, as well as in Iceland where the Icelandic Commonwealth was an unusually large and sophisticated peasant republic building on the same democratic traditions.
+Some historians argued that Gotland was a peasant republic before it was attacked by the Danes in 1361.
+Central for the original Scandinavian democratic traditions was assemblies called the Thing or Moot.

-The Nordic model traces its foundation to the "grand compromise" between workers and employers spearheaded by farmer and worker parties in the 1930s.
-Following a long period of economic crisis and class struggle, the "grand compromise" served as the foundation for the post-World War II Nordic model of welfare and labour market organization.
-The key characteristics of the Nordic model were the centralized coordination of wage negotiation between employers and labour organizations, termed a social partnership, as well as providing a peaceful means to address class conflict between capital and labour.
+The Nordic model began with a "grand compromise" between workers and employers spearheaded by farmer and worker parties in the 1930s.
+Following a period of economic crisis and class struggle, the grand compromise served as the foundation for the post-World War II Nordic model of welfare and labour market organization.
+Contrarily, a 2022 study reported that farmer Members of Parliaments consistently opposed generous welfare policies.

-Magnus Bergli Rasmussen has challenged that farmers played an important role in ushering Nordic welfare states.
-A 2022 study by him found that farmers had strong incentives to resist welfare state expansion and farmer MPs consistently opposed generous welfare policies.

-Although often linked to social democratic governance, the Nordic model's parentage also stems from a mixture of mainly social democratic, centrist, and right-wing political parties, especially in Finland and Iceland, along with the social trust that emerged from the "great compromise" between capital and labour.
-The influence of each of these factors on each Nordic country varied as social democratic parties played a larger role in the formation of the Nordic model in Sweden and Norway, whereas in Iceland and Finland, right-wing political parties played a much more significant role in shaping their countries' social models.
-However, even in Iceland and Finland, strong labour unions contributed to the development of universal welfare.
+Another key element was a varying mixture of mainly social democratic, centrist, and right-wing political parties.
+Social democratic parties played a larger role in Sweden and Norway, whereas in Iceland and Finland, right-wing political parties were more significant.
+Strong labour unions were important in all four countries.

-Social security and collective wage bargaining policies were rolled back following economic imbalances in the 1980s and the financial crises of the 1990s which led to more restrictive budgetary policies that were most pronounced in Sweden and Iceland.
-Nonetheless, welfare expenditure remained high in these countries, compared to the European average.
+Social security and collective wage bargaining policies were rolled back following economic imbalances in the 1980s and financial crises in the 1990s which led to leaner budgetary policies, most pronounced in Sweden and Iceland.
+Nonetheless, welfare expenditure remained high compared to the European average.

 Denmark

 Social welfare reforms emerged from the Kanslergade Agreement of 1933 as part of a compromise package to save the Danish economy.
-Denmark was the first Nordic country to join the European Union in the 1970s, reflecting the different political approaches to it among the Nordic countries.